Ganeshdevkar123/ReactProjects/README.md

 # ReactProjects
-this con contain react projects
+This can contain react projects